 Slowly but surely President Norcross lost ground to the other candidates.
 Senator Wallace pulled ahead into a slight lead ahead of the pack, but Wallace was unable to fully benefit from the stuttering campaign of his chief rival.
 Most of it had to do with Gate’s meteoric rise in the polls, and thus they turned their attention on each other.
 Gates was attacked as an out of touch billionaire with no political experience and thus unqualified to be President.
 Gates hit back, most famously accusing Wallace and Norcross being two sides of the same coin in a primetime TV commercial.

-As September neared, it became clear that unless the polls were off by miles in one way or another, the coming Convention would be the most fractional in history.
+As August neared, it became clear that unless the polls were off by miles in one way or another, the coming Convention would be the most fractional in history.
 The polls showed a three way race between Christian Labor, the Moderates, and the Democratic Left.
-Some showed Wallace with an insurmountable lead, some appeared to show a last minute surge for Norcross, and others showed a Moderate win likely.
-When the day came on September 5th, Americans across the country watched as the results slowly trickled in from all the primary elections.
+Some showed Wallace with an insurmountable lead, some appeared to show a last minute surge for Norcross, and others showed three way tie.
+When the day came on August 6th, Americans across the country watched as the results slowly trickled in from all the primary elections at once.

 The final results were unsurprising and surprising at the same time when the last delegates were finally allocated by 4 AM the next day.
 It was no surprise that the main candidates would perform poorly but not this poorly.
-The Democratic Left was delegated to third place with the worst primary results for a incumbent President in political history.
+The Moderates arguably had the best night, surging to a respectable third place by drawing support from the West and the Mid Atlantic.
+Later research would show Gates was able to draw voters from Christian Labor and the Democratic Left, rather than just from the latter.
+The Democratic Left, while still in second, suffered the worst primary results for a incumbent President in political history.
 Wallace also had the dubious honor by being the front-runner with the lowest percentage of votes and delegates in history.
-The Moderates had much to celebrate with their almost full sweep of the West and over-performance in the Mid-Atlantic region.
-Later research would show Gates was able to draw voters from Christian Labor and the Democratic Left, rather than just from the latter.
 Southern Labor also effectively carried the Deep South, further hindering Christian Labor and with the amount of infighting between the two in the campaign, the split appeared to be permanent.
 Innis and the People of America also had something to celebrate for, as the German American Association managed to win Sioux by a thread from all the vote splitting in the state.
-Nevertheless they shook hands and parted ways for the Convention in October.
+Nevertheless they shook hands and parted ways for the Convention in September.

 It's like watching a presidential election within a presidential election.
 I almost want to seen the National Union fragment.